kolenaIO/kolena/docs/metrics/coefficient-of-determination.md

 When assessing regression models on unseen data, R² quantifies how well model predictions align with observed outcomes indicating the variance in the dependent variable explained by the model.
 However, its utility is nuanced:

-- R² might overly favor the model's performance if the unseen data's distribution diverges from the training data, hinting at potential data characteristic shifts rather than model overfitting.
+- R² might be misleading if the unseen data's distribution diverges from the training data, hinting at potential data characteristic shifts in addition to model overfitting.
 - It might not capture the full spectrum of model accuracy in complex, non-linear scenarios, where direct error metrics offer clearer insights.
 - High R² values do not imply that changes in predictors causally affect the outcome variable; R² measures correlation strength, not causation.

-It is also important to note that when stratifying properties to see how the model performances differ in varying conditions, it is important to note the affect of those conditions on the mean of the ground truth - as it influences the R² value.
-This is why if you were to stratify by age in an age estimation problem, you may even get negative values depending on the granularity of the strata.
+It is also important to note that when probing how the model performs in varying conditions, it is important to note the affect of those conditions on the mean of the ground truth - as it influences the R² value.
+This is why if you were to stratify by age in an age estimation problem, you may even get negative values depending on the granularity of the strata/test-cases.

-Error metrics like Mean Absolute Error (MAE) and Mean Squared Error (MSE) enrich model evaluation.
+Error metrics like [Mean Absolute Error (MAE)](./mean-absolute-error.md) and [Mean Squared Error (MSE)](./mean-squared-error.md) enrich model evaluation.
 MAE provides the average prediction error magnitude, while MSE emphasizes larger errors, offering a balance to R²'s variance explanation by underscoring prediction accuracy and error severity.